What skills should I put on my CV?

 Analysing and Investigating Skills

 This is how you say you’re a problem solver.
-You should be able to carry out research, pull together facts and information and come to evidence-based conclusions.
+You should be able to carry out research, pull together information and come to evidence-based conclusions.
 Your work should be thorough and consider different sources of information before reaching a point of view.

 Negotiation and Persuasion